jbeich/skcms/BAZEL.md

 $ bazel test //...
 ```

+To include debug symbols, add `--compilation_mode=dbg` to your commands.

 ### Building and testing on RBE

 Same as above, but add `--config=linux-rbe` to your `bazel` invocation, e.g.: